 Qatar

-The only natural resource of Qatar’s prosperity is liquefied natural gas and oil.
-Most of the area is engaged by deserts, so the lack of freshwater grabs half of the country’s GDP.
-To get Qatari citizenship, either one has to marry a Qatari or invest 3 million dollars in the Qatari economy.
-Qatar’s development strategy provides the same benefits to large holdings and small businesses, and OOredoo is the Qatari telecom operator that launched first the 5G network.
+The only natural resource of Qatar’s prosperity is liquified natural gas and oil.
+Most of the area is engaged by deserts so the lack of fresh water grabs half of the country’s GDP.
+Moreover, to obtain Qatari citizenship either one has to marry a Qatari or invest 3 million dollars in the Qatar economy.

 Brunei